ethereum/evmlab/README.md

 docker build . -t evmlab && docker run evmlab
 ```

-The docker image should also be available at hub.docker.com:
+The docker image should also be available at hub.docker.com, as an automated build:

 ```
 docker pull holiman/evmlab && docker run holiman/evmlab